HaxeBeluga/beluga/beluga/module/mail/README.md

 ##Triggers

-This modules can send back the following triggers :
+This module can send back the following triggers :
  * sendFail
  * sendSuccess